Whole of life insurance

 Whole of life insurance is usually more expensive than term cover because insurance providers know they’ll definitely have to pay out at some point.

 As with other types of life insurance, different factors can affect the cost of your premium.
-These include your:
+Depending on the type of policy you take out, these factors could include your:

 • Medical history – whether you have any existing health conditions

-You’ll need to keep paying your premium until you die (or reach an advanced age), so consider whether you can afford to keep paying after you retire.
+As you’ll need to keep paying your premium until you die (or reach an advanced age), consider whether you can afford to keep paying after you retire.

-The sky’s the limit – but if you want your loved ones to receive a big pay-out, you’re likely to have to pay big premiums.
+If you want your loved ones to receive a large pay-out, you’re likely to have to pay higher premiums.
 The size of the lump-sum payment will depend on the specific details of your policy.

 Is a whole of life insurance pay-out tax-free?

-But they may have to pay 40% inheritance tax if the value of your estate tots up to more than the inheritance tax thresholds.
+But they may have to pay 40% inheritance tax if the value of your estate adds up to more than the inheritance tax thresholds.

-You can protect your life insurance pay-out from inheritance tax by keeping it separate from the rest of your estate by putting the policy in trust.
+You can protect your life insurance pay-out from inheritance tax by putting the policy in trust.

 Is whole of life insurance guaranteed to pay out?